24 January 2024

 Neil Lagai and Mehrdad Rafat.

 Neil Lagali, professor at Linköping University, and Mehrdad Rafat, adjunct senior lecturer at Linköping University and founder of the company LinkoCare Life Sciences AB.
-Thor Balkhed
+Photographer: Thor Balkhed

 The Association for Research in Vision and Ophthalmology (ARVO) Foundation announced the laureates of the 2023 Point of View Award.
 Neil Lagali, professor from Linköping University, and Mehrdad Rafat, adjunct senior lecturer from Linköping University and founder of LinkoCare Life Sciences AB /NaturaLens AB, Sweden, have been recognized for their remarkable work in regenerative ophthalmology.
 This prestigious accolade acknowledges outstanding scholarly contributions to the realm of vision restoration and the award provides a $20,000 cash prize.